Backpacking Adventure

 Jinli Street is another ancient street a good place to go and take pictures, try some unusual snacks, buy souvenirs and enjoy the environment.
 It has night-time bars, restaurants and nightclubs.
 Next to Jinli Street is the Wuhou Temple.

-5 days total expenses in China is RM665 per person
+5 days total expenses in China was RM665 per person

 Please take note of this while traveling in China: